 Watches, wallets, mobile phones, electronic devices and certain items of clothing are all prohibited.
 They must be placed in a locker at the test center.

 Will I need to show identification at the test center?

 Yes.
 Candidates must show one piece of government-issued identification that has a photo and a signature.
 A driver’s license and passport are examples of acceptable forms of ID.

 I need study materials to help me prepare for this exam.
 Which ones should I get?

 Mometrix has outstanding study materials.
 Our study guide contains test-taking tips and strategies written by professionals in the test preparation industry.
 Our study plan helps you prepare for the exam and our study tips help you avoid common test-taking pitfalls.
 You can take our flashcards wherever you go and study at any time of the day.
 These materials will put you on the path to passing the NYSTCE Assessment of Teaching Assistant Skills (ATAS) (095) Test.

 NYSTCE Assessment of Teaching Assistant Skills Practice Test

 NYSTCE Assessment of Teaching Assistant Skills (ATAS) Study Guide

 Mometrix Academy is a completely free ATAS test resource provided by Mometrix Test Preparation.
-If you find benefit from our efforts here, check out our premium quality NYSTCE Assessment of Teaching Assistant Skills study guide to take your studying to the next level.
-Just click the NYSTCE Assessment of Teaching Assistant Skills study guide link below.
-Your purchase also helps us make even more great, free NYS teacher assistant certification content for test-takers.
+If you find benefit from our efforts here, check out our premium quality NYSTCE Assessment of Teaching Assistant Skills study guide or online course to take your studying to the next level.
+Just click the NYSTCE links below.
+Your purchase also helps us make even more great, free NYSTCE teacher assistant certification content for test-takers.